 All Saints Church, also known as Lydd Church, was long thought to be Saxon in origin, but recent studies have dated the oldest section to the latter half of the 5th century, making it Romano-British.

 The church is thought to incorporate a small Romano-British basilica possibly built in the 5th century, though most of the current fabric is medieval.
 The small basilica had an apse, an arcade on the north side of three bays, and an elaborate porch on the west side.
-This is considerably different to Anglo-Saxon churches, leading to a Romano-British attribution.
+This is considerably different from Anglo-Saxon churches, leading to a Romano-British attribution.
 Find out more

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Lydd as follows: